 (viii) Many fermentation products (mainly antibiotics) are tested for toxicity to animal, plant or human beings.
-These techniques give information about the toxicity of products which are mainly used for therapeutic purposes.
+These techniques give information about the toxicity of products that are mainly used for therapeutic purposes.

 - Thus, secondary screening gives answers to many questions that arise during the isolation of bioactive molecules from natural sources.

-- Secondary screening is mainly performed on agar plates, in flasks or small scale fermenter containing liquid media or, by a combination of these approaches.
+- Secondary screening is mainly performed on agar plates, in flasks or small scale fermenters containing liquid media or, by a combination of these approaches.